sensu/sensu-docs/content/sensu-go/5.3/reference/rbac.md

 ### Cluster role bindings

-Cluster roles bindings can assign a cluster role to users and groups.
+Cluster role bindings can assign a cluster role to users and groups.
 Cluster role bindings use the same [specification][30] as role bindings and can be managed using the same sensuctl commands with `cluster-role-binding` substituted for `role-binding`.

 To create and manage cluster role bindings, [configure sensuctl][26] as the [default `admin` user][20] or [create a cluster role][28] with permissions for `clusterrolebindings`.